aebsr/aebsr.github.com/_posts/2014-10-14-less-product-more-process.md

 ## To The Makers

-Here's to caring less abut the end products.
+Here's to caring less about the end products.
 The stories no one reads.
 The songs no one listens to.
 The applications only I use.
 The shirts no one buys.
 Here's to the pleasure found in putting pen to paper.
 Here's to the camaraderie in the studio with friends.
 Here's to the tiny applications I use every day.
 Here's to the t-shirt that I'll buy 20 of just to see it printed.

 From here on, I'll make an effort to release whatever I make.
 Readiness is relative.
 I will create for the sake of creation.
 Because the process is the story, and the product a footnote.